Climatorium is an innovative climate center located on the west coast of Denmark.

 Climatorium is one of the building blocks for achieving the goals for 2025, where Denmark must be a world leader in providing intelligent, sustainable and efficient water solutions.
 Denmark is going to be the growth center for smart water solutions and it all starts in the Climatorium where climate-innovative companies and other relevant partners gather in a fruitful business environment around climate, water, energy and circular economy.
 Through Climatorium's fantastic environment and network, the partners can collaborate in research and education.

-The projects will be showcased to businesses and the public through Climatorium's premises in Lemvig, which will open in 2020.
-Climatorium has close cooperation and dialogue with international partners and can therefore help Danish business to increase their exports by marketing and showcasing Danish solutions and increasing climate tourism.
+The projects will include presented to businesses and the public through Climatorium's premises in Lemvig.
+Climatorium has close cooperation and dialogue with international partners and can therefore help the Danish business community increase their exports by marketing and showcasing Danish solutions and increasing climateism.

 a part of c2c cc